Maloluwa/AHA-Healthcare-Insights/HEALTHCARE_README.md

 ## 📌 Project Overview

 This project analyzes **10,000 patient records** spanning November 2018 to November 2023 from hospitals in the Aha region.
-Using Microsoft Excel exclusively — from raw data cleaning through to interactive dashboards — the analysis uncovers actionable patterns in patient demographics, medical conditions, billing, and hospital performance.
+Using Microsoft Excel exclusively from raw data cleaning through to interactive dashboards.
+The analysis uncovers actionable patterns in patient demographics, medical conditions, billing, and hospital performance.

 **Key Questions Answered:**
 - Which demographics are most affected by specific medical conditions?